 Pier extending over still lake with bird in the sky.

-The School of Education recognizes the importance of study abroad and international internship opportunities for undergraduate and graduate students, and works closely with the International Academic Program (IAP) Office and the International Internship Program (IIP) Office.
+The School of Education recognizes the importance of study abroad and international internship opportunities for undergraduate and graduate students, and works closely with the International Academic Program (IAP) Office.

 Exploring outside your home culture is an opportunity to: